planttheidea/fast-copy/README.md

 ## Aspects of default copiers

 Inherently, what is considered a valid copy is subjective because of different requirements and use-cases.
 For this library, some decisions were explicitly made for the default copiers of specific object types, and those decisions are detailed below.
-If your use-cases require different handling, you can always create your own custom copier with [`createCopier`](#createcopier) or [`createStrictCopier`](#createstrictcopier).
+If your use-cases require different handling, you can always create your own custom copier with [`createCopier`](#createcopier).

 ### Error references are copied directly, instead of creating a new `*Error` object